stan-dev/design-docs/designs/0004-sparse-matrices.md

 }
 ```

-Though not necessary, we can also add sparse vectors.
+Though not in the initial implementation, we can also add sparse vectors.

 ```stan
 int N; // Rows